Fast Draw Showdown

-Fast Draw Showdown is a live-action laserdisc video game, released by American Laser Games in 1994 (see 1994 in video gaming) for a limited number of platforms.
+Fast Draw Showdown is a live-action laserdisc video game released by American Laser Games in 1994 for a limited number of platforms.
 As one of the last live-action rail shooters released by the company, which began the series with Mad Dog McCree, it is also arguably the shortest.
 The game was filmed entirely in at the Old Tucson Studios near Tucson, Arizona, with sets used for several notable films belonging to the Western genre.

 Global VR re-released the arcade game in 2002.
-It was also re-released for PC only by Digital Leisure in 2004 (see 2004 in video gaming), with mouse and light gun support.
-This game was also re-released for WiiWare in North America on January 4, 2010 and in the PAL region on January 22, 2010.
-A HD port of this game was released for the PlayStation Network on the PlayStation 3 on July 19, 2011 and supported the PlayStation Move controller.
+It was also re-released for PC only by Digital Leisure in 2004 with mouse and light gun support.
+It was also re-released for WiiWare in North America on January 4, 2010 and in the PAL region on January 22, 2010.
+A HD port of the game was released for the PlayStation Network on the PlayStation 3 on July 19, 2011 and supports the PlayStation Move controller.
 A 3DO Interactive Multiplayer version was announced but never released.